‘Compared to’ or ‘compared with’

 Leave it to the pros

 And if you want to make sure you’ve got all your word use and grammar absolutely nailed, why not let us proofread your document for you?
-We’ve got decades of experience and would love to help.
+We’ve got decades of experience and can proofread everything from academic theses to restaurant menus.
 Just drop us a message, and we’ll make sure your wording is perfect.

 The Comma Chameleon team